browserengineering/book/book/embeds.md

         return True
 ```

-Now that clicking works, clicking on `<a>` elements will work.
-Which means
+Now that clicking works, you can clicking on a link inside an iframe
-that you can now cause a frame to navigate to a new page.
-And because a
+and make it navigate to a new page.
+Because a `Frame` has all the
-`Frame` has all the loading and navigation logic that `Tab` used to have, it
+loading and navigation logic that `Tab` used to have, it just works
-just works without any more changes!
-That's satisfying.
+without any more changes!

-Focusing an element now also needs to store the frame the focused element is
+Let's get the rest of the interactions working as well, like focusing
+an element.
+You can only focus on one element per tab, so we will
-on (the `focus` value will still be stored on the `Tab`, not the `Frame`,
+still store the `focus` on the `Tab`, but we'll need to store the
-though, since there is only one focus at a time in the tab):
+frame the focused element is on too:

 ``` {.python}
 class Tab: